arindammishra1999/Prescribe/README.md

 14. You should not use the root token for any other operations.
 Instead, create a new token with the required policies and use that token for all operations.

-## Database Schema Initialization and Seed Data

-1. Running `docker compose up -d` will automatically run the database schema initialization and seed data scripts through the `docker-entrypoint-initdb.d` directory in the `database` image.
-Please refer to the `Dockerfile` in `./database` for more information.

-__Please Note__: The database schema initialization and seed data scripts are run using `init.sql` and `seed.sql` which can be found in the `./database` directory.
-If you need to make any changes to the schema or seed data, please make the changes in the `init.sql` and `seed.sql` files and then run `docker compose up -d` to apply the changes.
-All `argon2` hashes in the seed data resolve to the plaintext `password`, including the QR code hashes.
-You must use the required `argon2` library in `./backend/services/user/package.json` to verify hashes.

 ## Set up the JWT (JSON Web Token) public and private key pair

 The backend services will use these pair of keys to sign and validate all JWTs.